Killing of Javier Ambler

-On March 28, 2019, Javier Ambler II died while being arrested by police in Austin, Texas, after fleeing from deputies who sought to stop him for a traffic violation.
+On March 28, 2019, Javier Ambler II died of heart failure while being arrested by police in Austin, Texas, after fleeing from deputies who sought to stop him for a traffic violation.
 Ambler was tased multiple times by authorities.
 Video of Ambler's death, recorded by police officers, was obtained and released by news organizations in June 2020.
 During the arrest Ambler repeatedly stated "I can't breathe" and "please save me" before dying.
 Ambler's death was recorded by a Live PD television crew, and the recording has since been destroyed, according to A&E Networks.

 Javier Ambler II

 Javier Ambler II was a 40-year-old black man, a postal worker, and the father of two sons.
 His mother described him as a gentle giant and a great father.
 Ambler's father, who was in the U.S. Army, said that Javier "didn't know white from black or Latino from Filipino...
 Everything was green, Army green."
 Ambler lived in Pflugerville and had earlier played football at Ellison High School, Blinn College, and also attended Prairie View A&M University.